Njuelle/how-to-dashboard/part1.md

 }
 ```

-Currently we have correctly configurate our production instance and right now we have to do the same for the KDC instance.

-Create another configuration file, call it ```kdcrc``` :
+Now on the KDC stack we need to configure the kuzzle-enterprise-probe to collect the data.
+Create another configuration file and call it  ```kdcrc``` :

 ```json
 {